greeshmagopinath/GiftCard/README.rst

 Note:
-For this particular solution, I considered the space complexity as O(n) because we are loading data from the hard disk to a data structure in RAM.
-As the file size grows further optimizations should be considered.
+For this particular solution, I considered the space complexity as O(n) because we are loading data from the hard disk to a data structure(array) in RAM.
+However by reading from the file in batches the space complexity could be made constant O(1).

 =============
 Running Tests